anton-mazurko/Manage-store-v1.0/README.md

 # Java
-In this repository will be applications writing in Java
+In this repository will be applications writed in Java